What to Look For in a Whole House Air Purifier

 Household products also release gasses, called volatile organic compounds (VOCs) into the home.
 This “off-gassing” can originate in building materials such as particle board and home furnishings.
 Off-gassing also occurs when you use paint, varnishes, or common household cleaning products.

-What is the Best Air Purifier for You?
+What is the Best Air Purifier to Improve Indoor Air Quality?

-Some air purifier systems and portables are designed to remove certain types of pollutants from your air.
-Other air purifiers work to destroy the pollutants.
+Some air purifier systems and portables remove certain types of pollutants from your air while other air purifiers work to destroy the pollutants.
+Which do you need and can you get both options in one?

 There are really two types of air purifiers: a whole house air purifier and portable air purifiers.
 Whole house air purification systems take care of the entire home from kitchen and bathrooms to bedrooms and living rooms.
 A portable air purifier works best in single rooms.
-Portable air purifiers are extra protection in an infant’s or child’s bedroom or the bedroom of an elderly parent or a family member with asthma or allergy sensitivity.
+Depending on the Cadr rating, a portable air purifier can clean the air in small or large rooms.
+Portable air purifiers provide the unique ability to move this from a child’s bedroom to the bedroom of an elderly parent or to the room of a family member with asthma or allergy sensitivity.

 Here’s more on how different air purifiers work to control indoor air pollution…